agoncal/agoncal-sample-javaee/06-EnoughAppServer/README.md

 ## Microservices

-In this configuration the 3 applications are packaged as fat executable jars (embedding the application server).
+In this configuration the 3 applications are packaged as three seperate fat executable jars (embedding the application server).
 You can obtain these 3 war files with a `mvn install -Pswarm` command.

 * [http://localhost:8080/cdookstore]()
 * [http://localhost:8082/topbooks]()